aherbert/gdsc-smlm/docs/model_plugins.rst

 Note: The lower and upper bounds are set using a variety of measures suitable for the metric including percentile values of the data range and the maximum difference between the cumulative histograms of matched and non-matched fit results.
 Full details can be found in the source code.
 The ranges are only a suggested start point for generation of a filter to classify fit results.
 The ranges can be tested on the fit results using the ``Benchmark Filter Analysis`` plugin to find an optimum filter for the simulated data.

-.. index:: benchmark filter analysis
+.. index:: !
+Benchmark Filter Analysis

 Benchmark Filter Analysis
 -------------------------